The main character of your story will attract the most star power when it comes to casting. But are they the same as the protagonist?

 This is a layered film that shows you how malleable these terms can be and how they serve your writing.

 What's next?
-Read about protagonists!
+Read more on the topic!

 A strong hero is the foundation of any story.
 Here's how to write one that sizzles.
 Sure, it’s easy to pick out the main character of a story, but they are so much more than who’s on-screen for most of the story.
 This character is the embodiment of your story’s theme.
 The person the audience needs to latch onto, and frequently the reason for the story to happen.